ckmde/hms-mqtt-publisher/README.md

 This tool fetches the current telemetry information from the HMS-XXXXW-2T series of micro-inverters and publishes the information into an MQTT broker.
 Please note that it doesn’t implement a DTU, but pulls the information off the internal DTU of these inverters.
-This fork will send MQTT messages only with all Information the inverter has.
+This fork will send MQTT messages with all Information the inverter has.
 It will send changed values only, every 60 Seconds.
 Also it will send online/offline state.
 Socket read/write timeouts are used.